How to defend yourself against online scams

 Unexpected emails

-A telephone call to your bank or the company that actually provides the service or checking your online account might be enough to give you the answers you are looking for.
+A phone call to your bank or the company that actually provides the service or checking your online account might be enough to put your mind at ease.

 Emails with suspicious or unexpected attachments